Sergeant who shot mentally ill woman found not guilty

 BRONX, New York (WABC) --A judge in the Bronx has found the NYPD Sergeant who shot and killed a bat-wielding mentally ill woman in the Bronx not guilty.

 Judge Robert Neary's verdict was announced just after 9:30 a.m.
 Thursday.
-Barry chose to forego a jury trial.
+Sgt.
+Hugh Barry, 32, chose to forego a jury trial.

+Sgt.
+Barry did not flinch as the judge handed down his verdict.
+He was found not guilty of murder, manslaughter and criminally negligent homicide.
-Charges against Sgt.
-Hugh Barry, 32, had included second degree murder.
-He shot and killed Deborah Danner, 66, inside the bedroom of her Bronx apartment in October, 2016.

-Danner suffered from schizophrenia.
-Danner's sister called police to the apartment after the two had an argument.
+Barry shot and killed 66-year-old Deborah Danner inside the bedroom of her Bronx apartment in October of 2016.
+Danner suffered from schizophrenia, and her sister called police to the apartment after the two had an argument.

 When officers arrived, Danner refused to drop a pair of scissors.
 As officers approached, she picked up a baseball bat, but whether or not she swung it was debated.
-Danner took a step forward, with the bat held above her head, Barry said he decided to discharge his gun and fire two shots because he feared for his life.
+Danner took a step forward, with the bat held above her head, and Barry said he decided to discharge his gun and fire two shots because he feared for his life.

+"At the end of the day, holding a baseball bat in a threatening motion justifies deadly physical force," Sergeants Benevolent Association President Ed Mullins said outside Bronx Supreme Court.

-The defense and prosecution disagreed over whether a baseball bat held by a 66-year-old woman with mental illness constituted a deadly threat.
+The defense and prosecution disagreed over whether the bat constituted a deadly threat.

-"She steps forward and starts to swing," Defense attorney Andrew Quinn said in his closing argument Wednesday.
+"She steps forward and starts to swing," defense attorney Andrew Quinn said in his closing argument Wednesday.
 "This is the prosecution's own case.
 Steps forward, and then, and only then, is when Barry fires his weapon."

-"At the end of the day, holding a baseball bat in a threatening motion justifies deadly physical force," Sergeants Benevolent Association President Ed Mullins said outside Bronx Supreme Court.

-But prosecutors argued Barry ignored police training in how to properly handle an emotionally-disturbed person.
-They said he failed to isolate and contain Danner and noted he chose to fire his gun instead of using a Tazer to subdue her.
+But prosecutors argued Barry ignored police training in how to properly handle an emotionally disturbed person and that he failed to isolate and contain Danner.
+They also noted he chose to fire his gun instead of using a Taser to subdue her.

 In the end, Judge Neary sided with the defense.

-Mullins released a statement after the verdict was read stating:
+Mullins released a statement after the verdict was read:

 Sgt.
 Hugh Barry ACQUITTED OF ALL CHARGES #wearebarry pic.twitter.com/k0JDp5KdoD— SBA (@SBANYPD) February 15, 2018